pkc1205/Algoithms/README.md

-# Basic Algoithms and the Time Complexities
+# Basic Algorithms and the Time Complexities